Who is Quasimodo?

-Quasimodo is the skeleton of a 37-foot male humpback whale that was found dead along the island known as Noman’s Land, off the southern coast of Martha’s Vineyard.
+Quasimodo is the skeleton of a 37-foot (11.3m), male humpback, who was approximately 3 years old at the time of his death.
 He died in 1932 and has been hanging in the Museum since 1936.
 He originally hung next to the Lagoda in the Bourne Building and then was moved into the Jacobs Family Gallery when it opened in 2000.

 How He Got Here